Grandparents stabbed, grandson shot in return, during Sevier County incident

-SEVIER COUNTY, Utah (ABC4 News) – Three people are in the hospital recovering after a stabbing and shooting incident involving family members in Sevier County last week.
+SEVIER COUNTY, Utah (ABC4) – Three people are in the hospital recovering after a stabbing and shooting incident involving family members in Sevier County last week.

 According to a press release issued by Sheriff Nathan J. Curtis, Richfield Communications center received a 911 call on Thursday just before midnight on a reporting of a double stabbing and shooting in Central Valley.